Independence is an unwanted election challenge for Scottish nationalists

 For some, the Conservatives' message provides clarity amid the complexities that Brexit entails, and hones in on the issue many Scots care about most.

 "I will vote for the least likely thing to produce Scottish independence.
-For Scotland to come adrift would be a disaster," said one resident in Galashiels town center.
+For Scotland to come adrift would be a disaster," said one resident in Galashiels town centre.

 She did not give her full name, like several other people interviewed by Reuters in the Borders region who expressed the same view.